tedneward/Research/content/languages/grace.md

 title=Grace
 tags=language, object
-summary=The purpose of Grace is to allow novices to discover programming in the simplest possible way.
+summary=Allow novices to discover programming in the simplest possible way.
 Other famous languages such as Java or Python are widely used by professionals, but may be hard to assimilate for a beginner in programming.
 That is what the object-oriented Grace language is made for.
 ~~~~~~

 [Website](http://gracelang.org/applications/home/) | [Language Specification](http://gracelang.org/applications/documentation/spec/)